Statement of Purpose

 - Maintain academic integrity by creating and submitting original work.

 Accountable -- We take responsibility for our words and actions.
-We will:

 - Set goals, plan and work hard to achieve them.